 Ever since the industrial revolution, people have worried that machines would take over the jobs done by humans.
 During the industrial revolution the Luddites famously smashed the steam-driven looms, afraid that hand weavers would be put out of work.
 But as steam power gradually replaced muscle power, humans simply moved to jobs that required brain rather than brawn, and job growth has almost kept pace with the increasing population so far.
 Why would that not continue to be so?
 Because now computers are approaching human levels of intelligence, and they are likely to become smarter than us with just a few decades.
 Once machines, computers and robots have taken over the 'brainy' jobs as well as the 'brawny' jobs, what will be left for humans?
 Not much, so my answer is clear: 'Yes, in developed countries, computers and robots will soon take over most of our existing jobs!'
 Robots and computers are getting good at jobs like building cars, writing articles, translating, carrying out surgical operations -- jobs that once required a human.
 It's amazing that this issue is not getting more attention.
-Is everyone just sticking their heads in the sand?
+Are most people just sticking their heads in the sand?
 I think so.
 But why listen to my opinion when much-better qualified people are debating this?

-My answer to the people that say plenty of new jobs will be created just as technology takes away other jobs is that these people don't realise an important point.
+My answer to the people that say plenty of new jobs will be created just as technology takes away other jobs is that these people an important an important point.
 All we humans can offer the world of work is our mental and physical capabilities.
 For repetitive mechanical tasks, machines have already largely taken over from us, beginning with the industrial revolution of 200 year ago.
-For less repetitive physical tasks, robots, powered by sophisticated hardware, are making rapid progress after decades of disappointment the latter half of the 20th century.
+For less repetitive physical tasks, robots, powered by sophisticated software, are making rapid progress after decades of disappointment through the latter half of the 20th century.
 Crucially, if computers become smarter than us within the coming decades then computers and robots will be able to replace us, and do the job better, in almost any kind of job.
 If new jobs are created for humans then very quickly robots and computers will take them over - just as soon as the software can be developed, which thanks to AI should be very quick and easy.
-Until now there have alwasy been plenty of jobs that could not be done by computers and robots - that won't be true much longer.
+Until now there have always been plenty of jobs that could not be done by computers and robots - that won't be true much longer.
 Some say that the only kind of job that can never be replaced is the kind where an emotional connection is essential, such as a personal fitness coach whose human emotional connection with the client is key to being able to motivate that client.
 Even there, we could imagine that a robot might be able to simulate human emotion well enough to be able to achieve the same results (would that be ethical?).

 Another interesting question is: if robots and computers take over our jobs, is that a good thing or a bad thing?